Lawrence Timmons: Pittsburgh Steelers

-2007 season
+2007

-Timmons was drafted by the Pittsburgh Steelers 15th overall in the 2007 NFL Draft, and was the first player drafted under head coach Mike Tomlin.
+Timmons was selected by the Pittsburgh Steelers in the first round with the 15th overall pick in the 2007 NFL draft.
+He was the first player drafted under head coach Mike Tomlin.
 He began his rookie season as the backup right outside linebacker to James Harrison.
 He made his professional debut in the Steelers' season opener against the Cleveland Browns, making one tackle in the Steelers' victory.
 The following week, he made a season-high two solo tackles during a 26–3 victory over the Buffalo Bills.
-As a rookie, he was used rarely as a rotational player and on special teams but appeared in all 16 regular-season contests.
+As a rookie, he was rarely used as a rotational player and on special teams but appeared in all 16 regular-season contests.
 He made 13 tackles throughout his rookie season.

-2008 season
+2008

 The following season, he was moved over to right inside linebacker, backing up veteran Larry Foote on a Steelers defensive linebacking corps with veteran depth and talent that included himself, Foote, Harrison, LaMarr Woodley, and James Farrior.
 In the season opener, he made four solo tackles in a 38–17 victory over the Houston Texans.
-On September 29, 2008, Timmons made four combined tackles, a pass deflection, and sacked Baltimore Ravens' quarterback Joe Flacco for his first career sack as the Steelers defeated them, 23–20, in overtime on Monday Night Football.
+On September 29, 2008, Timmons made four combined tackles, a pass deflection, and sacked Baltimore Ravens' quarterback Joe Flacco for his first career sack, as the Steelers defeated them 23–20 in overtime on Monday Night Football.
 In Week 7, he had his best game of the season statistically, finishing with a season-high ten combined tackles and had a season-high two sacks after getting to Bengals' quarterback Ryan Fitzpatrick twice during the Steelers' 38–10 victory.
-On November 3, 2008, Timmons earned his first career start during a victory over the Washington Redskins during Monday Night Football and finished the game with four combined tackles.
+On November 3, Timmons earned his first career start in a victory over the Washington Redskins during Monday Night Football and finished the game with four combined tackles.

 On November 30, he made four tackles and intercepted Patriots's quarterback Matt Cassel for his first career interception during the Steelers' 33–10 victory.
-On January 11, 2009, he played in his first career playoff game when the Steelers defeated the San Diego Chargers, 35–24, in the wildcard round.
+On January 11, 2009, he played in his first career playoff game when the Steelers defeated the San Diego Chargers 35–24 in the wild card round.
 He finished the game with six combined tackles, three of them being solo.
 The Steelers defeated the Baltimore Ravens in the AFC Championship and went on to play the Arizona Cardinals in Super Bowl XLIII.
-In his first Super Bowl, Timmons recorded five tackle, helping his team win, 27–23.
-He finished his second season with 65 tackles, five sacks and an interception, while starting three games and playing in all 16 regular-season contests.
+In his first Super Bowl, Timmons recorded five tackle, helping his team win 27–23.
+He finished his second season with 65 tackles, 5.0 sacks and an interception, while starting three games and playing in all 16 regular-season contests.